Click here for the home page

 Top of the page

-Judging Tiberius is difficult, since all historians from the first and second century were hostile.
+Judging Tiberius is difficult, since all historians from the first and second century despised him.
 On a positive note, he did run the Empire efficiently; every part of it was at peace, and the imperium ran lean and mean, without squeezing much in taxes from the provinces.
-It was during his reign that both John the Baptist and Jesus were executed in the Holy Land; any Romans who paid attention to this must have figured that getting rid of those characters nipped some revolts in the bud.
+It was during his reign that both John the Baptist and Jesus were executed in the Holy Land.
+We don't know if Tiberius heard about any of the events that were written down in the Gospels of the New Testament; if he did, he would have figured that the deaths of John and Jesus nipped some revolts in the bud.

 Top of the page